 GOVERNMENT ADMINISTRATION AND INSTITUTIONS

 The Ministry of Mines and Petroleum oversees the petroleum and mining sectors.
-In the 1990s, Madagascar established a mining cadaster service (BCMM) to manage mining rights, an online version of which was launched in 2017.
+In the 1990s, Madagascar established BCMM to manage mining rights, an online version of which was launched in 2017.
 Decentralized Environmental Mining Cells (CEM) oversee environmental impact.
 The Mineral Resources Governance Data Bank (BPGRM), a unit within the National Geological Survey, is responsible for geologic data.
 A National Agency for Gold (ANOR) was created in 2015 in order to better regulate small-scale gold mining through the issuance of permits (World Bank 2007b, EITI 2018b, ASI 2018).

 Other areas of the country’s mining administrative structure remain inefficient and often corrupt.
 As a result, the government collects only a small portion of potential small-scale mining revenues.
 Administrative units, such as the Office des Mines Nationales et des Industries Strategiques (OMNIS), appear resistant to modernization and change (World Bank 2007a).

-Other governmental entities involved in mining activities include environmental organizations (notably the National Environmental Agency), as well as the tax and custom administrations (EITI 2018b).
+Other governmental entities involved in mining activities include the Madagascar Gemology Institute (IGM), environmental organizations (notably the National Environmental Agency), as well as the tax and custom administrations (EITI 2018b).

 GOVERNMENT REFORMS, INTERVENTIONS AND INVESTMENTS